Gyromitra esculenta: Biochemistry

 The identity of the toxic constituents eluded researchers until 1968, when acetaldehyde N-methyl-N-formylhydrazone, better known as gyromitrin, was isolated.
 Gyromitrin is a volatile, water-soluble hydrazine compound hydrolyzed in the body into N-methyl-N-formylhydrazine (MFH) then monomethylhydrazine (MMH).
 Other N-methyl-N-formylhydrazone derivatives have been isolated in subsequent research, although they are present in smaller amounts.
 These other compounds would also produce monomethylhydrazine when hydrolyzed, although it remains unclear how much each contributes to the false morel's toxicity.

-The toxins react with pyridoxal-5-phosphate—the activated form of pyridoxine (vitamin B_{6})—and form a hydrazone.
+MMH reacts with pyridoxal-5-phosphate—the activated form of pyridoxine (vitamin B_{6})—to form a hydrazone.
 This reduces production of the neurotransmitter GABA via decreased activity of glutamic acid decarboxylase, producing the neurological symptoms.
 MMH also causes oxidative stress leading to methemoglobinemia.
 Inhibition of diamine oxidase (histaminase) elevates histamine levels resulting in headaches, nausea, vomiting, and abdominal pain.

-MFH, as a mushroom component and an intermediary product of gyromitrin hydrolysis, has toxicities of its own.
-MFH undergoes cytochrome P450-regulated oxidative metabolism which, via reactive nitrosamide intermediates, leads to formation of methyl radicals which lead to liver necrosis.
+MFH, the intermediary product of gyromitrin hydrolysis, has toxicities of its own.
+MFH undergoes cytochrome P450-regulated oxidative metabolism which, via reactive nitrosamide intermediates, leads to formation of methyl radicals which lead to liver damage.